cosmos/cosmos/PLAN.md

 Cosmos Network or any component that constitutes the CESS.

 **Delegator**: An atom holder who puts their atoms at stake by delegating its validating power and voting power to a validator.
-They are still responsible for voting on proposals during the vesting period.
-If they don't vote they will be penalized, but they will inherit the vote of the delegated validator.
+Delegators risk losing their tokens if the delegated validator gets hacked or participates in an attack.

 **Governance**: An ongoing process where the bonded atom holders can vote to ratify or reject proposals as proposed by any atom holder.
 Proposals can change preset parameters, amend the Constitution, inflate the atom supply, and more.

+**Unbonding Period**: A fixed amount of time.
+Previously bonded atoms must post a special UnbondTx transaction and wait the unbonding period before atoms become freely transferrable.

 **Validator**: Validators are full nodes of a Cosmos zone that have the responsibility of committing blocks in that zone.
 The Cosmos Hub will start